CCostigan/workspace/README.md

 # workspace
 A workspace for the nieces
-So far includes hello world in 2 languages
+So far includes hello world in a few languages plus some assets